 Equipment financing (lifts, alignment machines, diagnostic tools) and working capital for slow periods are the most common needs.
 Shops expanding service bay capacity often need $75,000โ$200,000 for renovation and equipment combined.

-Yes.
-Shops with consistent daily credit card deposits from customers are solid MCA candidates.
-Body shops and specialty shops that do large, infrequent jobs may have lumpier deposit patterns โ a line of credit fits better than MCA in those cases.
+Yes when deposits are steady โ shops with consistent daily credit card deposits from customers are solid MCA candidates.
+Body shops and specialty shops that do large, infrequent jobs may have lumpier deposit patterns; a line of credit fits better than MCA in those cases.

 AI agents search Google Maps, state business licensing databases, automotive association directories, and ASE (National Institute for Automotive Service Excellence) listings.
 Auto repair shops are among the most densely listed businesses across consumer review platforms.